 Roots HR respects your privacy and is committed to protecting your personal data.
-This privacy notice aims to inform you about how we look after your personal data when you visit our website (regardless of where you visit it from); sign up to receive any marketing information, updates or newsletters, or purchase a product or service.
+This privacy notice aims to inform you about how we look after your personal data when you visit our website (regardless of where you visit it from) or sign up to receive any marketing information, updates or newsletters.
 It tells you about your privacy rights and how the law protects you.
 It is important that you read this privacy notice so that you are fully aware of how and why we are using your data.

 Our website is not intended for children and we do not knowingly collect data relating to children.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.

 This information was last updated on 14th November 2023.

 Roots HR CIC, c/o Locke Williams Associates LLP, Blackthorn House, St Pauls Square, Birmingham, B3 1RL

 Tel: 01562 840060

 Data Protection Officer: Alison Smith, CEO and Lead Consultant, email@example.com

 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), which is the UK supervisory authority for data protection issues (www.ico.org.uk).
 We would however appreciate the chance to deal with your concerns before you approach the ICO, so please contact us in the first instance.